williamcig123/Python-exercices/Ex7/README.md

-Program created based in 'while" and "if" statements
+Program created based in 'while" and "if" statements.